 The short answer is anything easily guessed.

 That includes your children’s names, 123456789, simple dictionary words, the word “password”, your name, your street address, qwerty, 1111111, Mozart, and a host of easily guessed combinations.
 I’m never surprised anymore when I sit down at a customer’s computer and they can’t find their passwords.
 Too often, I can figure it out in less than 10 min.
 Invariably their response is “how’d you do that?”
 Yes, I figured out your password by looking at the name you have on your router Wi-Fi.
-No that is not a good way to remember your email password.
+No that is not a clever way to remember your email password.
 Then comes my lecture about password security.

 Let me explain in a little more detail.
 Years ago (over 10 now), Bell’s Sympatico email was hacked.
 It was a mass hack and thousands of emails and passwords were stolen.
 By changing my passwords on a regular basis, I prevented a catastrophe.
 How?
 Well, those email passwords are still floating around on the internet.
 I go into my security settings and look at all the failed attempts to log into my account, by people who have the email address and the old password.
 Some days there are dozens of attempts to gain access to the account.

-How to keep passwords secure
+How to keep secure

-I also use an encrypted password keeper.
+I also use an encrypted keeper.
 Face it, it’s impossible to remember even a fraction of the passwords that guard our accounts.
 I have over 200, all different.
 There are several excellent ones on the market.
 Dashlane is a popular and easy to use option.
-It combines both a random password generator and an easy-to-use interface for storing passwords.
+It combines both a random generator and an easy-to-use interface for storing everything.
 It also synchronizes across platforms.
 I have a customer who syncs between a Windows laptop, an iPad, iPhone, and an Android device.
 Once everything was setup, she rarely had issues.

 What you want to look for these features:

 - easily synched between devices

 - options to upgrade if your needs become more complicated